w3b3d3v/kyodo-protocol-docs/docs/dao/governance.md

 # Governance

-Kyōdō DAO is owned and governed by KYD token holders.
-Our policy is for the following actions to be executed only after a successful proposal and vote:
+Kyōdō DAO is collectively owned and operated by holders of the KYD token.
+Our established policy states that certain actions can only be taken following a successful proposal and subsequent voting process.
+These actions include:

-* treasury allocation (for funding, liquidity, investment)
+* Allocation of treasury resources for funding, liquidity, and investment purposes;
-* service provider changes
+* Changes in service providers;
-* tokenomics updates (including governance, supply, distribution)
+* Updates to tokenomics, encompassing governance, supply, and distribution facets.

-The governance will be implemented gradually and in phases.
-In the beginning, all decisions will be made by the founders of Kyōdō Protocol, then they will be handled by the community.
+The implementation of our governance model will occur gradually and in phases.
+Initially, all decisions will be made by the founders of the Kyōdō Protocol.
+Over time, responsibility for decision-making will pass into the hands of the community.

 ::: warning
-The governance and voting will take place only after the public sale of KYD token.
+Governance and voting will take place only after the public sale of the KYD token.
 :::